 Once my campaigns started get adequate conversions of 20 conversions in the last 45 days I switch to Target ROAS.
 I set my target initially to what was individually recommended for each campaign.
 Then, I let the algorithm learn and improve over time.
 I increased the Target ROAS slightly over time to improve profits as well.

 When setting up Google Shopping segmentation and data analysis is your friend.
 You should not start with smart shopping off the bat because the data will be a black box.
-Start will a well segmented campaign and set up rules and scripts to follow decisions you would make manually.
+Start with a well segmented campaign and set up rules and scripts to follow decisions you would make manually.
 Once you have the proper data switch to an automated bidding strategy to leverage what the Google algorithms do best.
 This is so you can focus on high level strategy and what marketers do best, communicating value.